The User Is On Their Own

 This creates a gulf between what one side thinks should be possible with available resources — every developer has heard a complaint followed by “why don’t you just do X?” where X is a near impossible thing or so difficult or time consuming to do that they will never be able to do it — and what the other side thinks is needed, with developers and designers who often are skilled computer users wildly underestimating the difficulty of navigating and using their products and overestimating the amount of time and energy many user are able and/or willing to put into it.

-Computers are deeply engrained into our lives, often basically mandatory, yet as as societies and communities we provide little or no guidance on how to use them.
+Computers are deeply ingrained into our lives, often basically mandatory, yet as societies and communities we provide little or no guidance on how to use them.
 We leave people alone with the truly daring task of learning the ins and outs of some of the most complicated machines humanity has constructed.
-There’s a toxic individualism to all this that requires people to fend for themselves and shames them if they don’t so a perfect job at it.
+There’s a toxic individualism to all this that requires people to fend for themselves and shames them if they don’t do a perfect job at it.
 The ones who pass through this gauntlet and emerge as confident experts on the other side internalize the process and end up believing it’s how things should be, many get stuck in between, forever doomed to frustration to being at the mercy of systems that are opaque and hostile to them, and some are excluded entirely, by lack of support and resources, accessibility problems, financial barriers since courses are expensive, etc.

 This is made worse by the fact that things change at a dramatic speed.
 While driving a car and using a power drill is something an e.g. parent, teacher, older sibling/friend can teach you as part of growing up in a community (provided you have a community), the computer skills of someone from 20 years ago will not easily transfer to the tasks someone who is new to computers faces today.
-Sure, I can get shit done with command line tools that are almost as old as I am, but I can’t expect this approach to work for people 20 years younger than me, because I can only do this because I went through the mess of using a computer already and learned quite advanced skills along the way.
+Sure, I can get shit done with command line tools that are almost as old as I am, but I can’t expect this approach to work for people 20 years younger than me, because I can only do this because I already went through the mess of learning to use a computer and learned quite advanced skills along the way.

-I don’t have an clear actionable answer to these issues and this piece is more of a rant than anything else but I do think it’s useful to keep these problems in mind when designing interfaces, explaining concepts, or just being empathetic with people who struggle.
+I don’t have a clear actionable answer to these issues and this piece is more of a rant than anything else but I do think it’s useful to keep these problems in mind when designing interfaces, explaining concepts, or just being empathetic with people who struggle.

 I’m not convinced that making interfaces so simple and “intuitive” that anyone can truly learn them on their own is even possible, maybe not even desirable since it encourages more of that kind of rugged individualism in computing and eliminates a lot of creative potential through locked-down apps and systems.
 I see a lot more value in community support, good documentation and accessible learning resources.
 Because in a lot of cases the seemingly cumbersome, unintuitive way is actually the better one in the long run, as long as people are taken along for the ride, having their needs seen and changes to systems made where appropriate.